 Analytics

-I always say: If a chatbot software does not have analytics, do not use it.
+I always say: If a chatbot platform doesn’t have analytics, do not use it.

 And that applies here.
-HubSpot does not provide analytics for your chatbot at all, whereby you cannot improve your chatbot experience.
+HubSpot does not provide any built-in analytics for your chatbot at all.
+You can create your own custom reports, but that costs (too much) money.

 Dashboard that provides general analytics of your chatbot.